Technologicat/unpythonic/README.md

  - Document that the block is going to be used only once.
 Tell the reader there's no need to remember this definition.

-Too bad [the grammar](https://docs.python.org/3/reference/grammar.html) requires a newline after a decorator.
+Note [the grammar](https://docs.python.org/3/reference/grammar.html) requires a newline after a decorator.

 ## Notes